Lindsey Hunter: Basketball career

 Following that season, Hunter was dealt again (on draft night 2002), this time to the Toronto Raptors, along with the rights to Chris Jefferies, for Tracy Murray and Kareem Rush.
 In August 2003, the Pistons re-acquired Hunter by sending Michael Curry to the Raptors.
 He was traded to the Boston Celtics in February 2004 along with Chucky Atkins and Detroit's 2004 first-round draft pick for Mike James, in order to make the salary cap figures work out for the trade that brought Rasheed Wallace to the Pistons.
 Hunter never played a game for the Celtics; he was immediately released and re-signed by Detroit a week later.
 Hunter and the Pistons went on to win the 2003–04 NBA championship.
 Hunter and the Pistons went back to the Finals in 2004–2005, but Detroit lost the series in seven games to the San Antonio Spurs.
-During the Pistons Finals runs, Hunter was credited a tenacious on-ball defender off the bench.
+During the Pistons Finals runs, Hunter was credited as a tenacious on-ball defender off the bench.
 He was credited with guarding Jason Kidd, Kobe Bryant, and Tony Parker in Detroit's two Finals runs.

 On March 7, 2007, Hunter was suspended for ten games after testing positive for phentermine.
 He claimed he was using his wife's diet pills, which made him test positive for the banned substance.

 Hunter signed a one-year nonguaranteed contract with the Chicago Bulls on November 13, 2008.
 On July 13, 2009, Hunter re-signed with the Bulls for the veteran minimum of $1.3 million.
 At age 39, Hunter was the oldest player active during the 2009–2010 NBA season—until the Bulls waived him on March 3, 2010 (to make room for Chris Richard).
 Two days later, the Bulls hired him as a player development assistant.

 Coaching career

 On August 28, 2012, Hunter signed with the Phoenix Suns as an assistant coach for player development.
 After the Suns opened the season with a 13–28 record, Hunter was named Phoenix's interim head coach, replacing Alvin Gentry on January 20, 2013.
 In his head coaching debut, Hunter led the Suns to a 106–96 victory over the Sacramento Kings.
 In May 2013, Hunter was replaced by Jeff Hornacek.
 On September 18, 2013, Hunter joined the Golden State Warriors as an assistant coach.

 On June 13, 2016, Hunter was named an assistant coach on Nate Oats' staff at the University at Buffalo.

 On April 20, 2019, Hunter was named the head coach at Mississippi Valley State University.
 He went 7–74 in three years at the helm before stepping down in March 2022.

+On July 2, 2025, Hunter was named the head coach of the boys varsity basketball team at Sparta High School (Michigan) in Sparta, Michigan.

+On September 23, 2025, Sparta Superintendent Joel Stoner announced that Hunter and the District mutually agreed to separate employment.